reactioncommerce/meteor-security/README.md

 ongoworks:security
 =========================

 A Meteor package that provides a simple, logical, plain language API for defining write security on your MongoDB collections.
 Wraps the core allow/deny security.
-This package is most useful for large apps with a lot of different security concerns.

 ## Installation